luchko/latticegraph_designer/README.rst

     ``graphdesigner [pathToYourLatticeGraphFile.xml]``

+:note:
-   **note:** If *pathToYourLatticeGraphFile.xml* is not provided program will load a default example.
+    If ``pathToYourLatticeGraphFile.xml`` is not provided program will load a default example.
     You can open a lattice graph file later.

 6. Optionally you can lock your tool's link on the launcher for quick access.

 Running from source
 -------------------